jmpstart/toy-samples/README.md

 ## Step 2

-With `vamos` installed, choose a working directory for creation of a git repository folder `toy-samples` by invoking:
+With `vamos` installed, choose a convenient working directory for creation of a git repository folder `toy-samples` by invoking:

 ```
     $ vamos @jpmstart/toy-samples